Capacitor types: Electrochemical construction

 The ratio of the storage resulting from each principle can vary greatly, depending on electrode design and electrolyte composition.
 Pseudocapacitance can increase the capacitance value by as much as an order of magnitude over that of the double-layer by itself.

 Classification

 Capacitors are divided into two mechanical groups: Fixed-capacitance devices with a constant capacitance and variable capacitors.

-Variable capacitors are made as trimmers, that are typically adjusted only during circuit calibration, and as a device tunable during operation of the electronic instrument.
+Variable capacitors are made as trimmers, that are either adjusted only during circuit calibration, or a device tunable during operation of the electronic instrument.

 The most common group is the fixed capacitors.
 Many are named based on the type of dielectric.
 For a systematic classification these characteristics cannot be used, because one of the oldest, the electrolytic capacitor, is named instead by its cathode construction.
 So the most-used names are simply historical.

 The most common kinds of capacitors are: